ricklyman/triviaGame/README.md

 # triviaGame
 When competitors are asked interesting questions: about important (and unimportant) facts, in many subjects

+The model:
-The model:You decide to start a card game with some friends.
+You decide to start a card game with some friends.
 You are acting as the dealer.
 You open a new deck.
 You shuffle the deck, several times.